Charles the Good: Death

 On the morning of 2 March 1127 Charles was kneeling in prayer with his outstretched hand filled with coins in order to give alms to passing poor people inside the church of St. Donatian.
-During Mass and in violation of the Catholic teaching about the Real Presence, a group of knights answering to the Erembald family entered the church and hacked Charles to death with broadswords.
-The brutal and sacrilegious murder of the popular count provoked widespread public outrage, and he was almost immediately regarded popularly as a martyr and saint, although not formally beatified until 1882.
+During Mass, a group of knights answering to the Erembald family entered the church and hacked Charles to death with broadswords.
+The murder of the popular count was deemed brutal and sacrilegious, provoking widespread public outrage, and he was almost immediately regarded popularly as a martyr and saint, although not formally beatified until 1882.
 (Note: At the Petit Palais Museum in Paris there is a remarkable painting of his funeral by the Belgian artist Jan van Beers (1852–1927).)
 The Erembalds, who had planned and carried out the murder of Charles, were besieged inside the comital castle of Bruges by the enraged nobles and commoners of Bruges and Ghent.
 All the conspirators were defeated, captured, and tortured to death.
 King Louis VI of France, who had supported the uprising against the Erembalds, then used his influence to select William Clito of the House of Normandy as the next count of Flanders.